naacl2022-reproducibility-track/naacl-utils/README.md

 #### Create a [Beaker](https://beaker.org) account

 The very first thing you'll need to do is create an account on [Beaker.org](https://beaker.org).
 Then you'll need to provide your username to a NAACL reviewer so that they can add you to the NAACL organization on Beaker.
+To do that, just open a new [Beaker add request](https://github.com/naacl2022-reproducibility-track/naacl-utils/issues/new?assignees=epwalsh&labels=beaker&template=beaker_permissions.md&title=Please+add+me+to+the+NAACL+Beaker+organization) issue.
-Once you've received confirmation that you've been granted access to the NAACL organization, you can proceed to [install and configure naacl-utils](#installing-and-configuring-naacl-utils).
+Once you've received confirmation on the issue thread that you've been granted access to the organization, you can proceed to [install and configure naacl-utils](#installing-and-configuring-naacl-utils).

 #### Installing Python